 My name is Mary and I’ve been clean & sober since November 9, 2013.
 I spent 10 years going in and out of treatment - trying rehab alone 7 times before going to rehab at Haven for Hope.
 The big difference was having the opportunity to transition into continued sober living at Pay It Forward’s Next Right Step dorm program in a familiar place, right next door to the In-House Recovery Program, with the sisters in recovery I had gone through treatment with.
 When I graduated from Next Right Step, Pay It Forward also helped me with my move-in costs at Oxford House from their Bridge assistance program, so I could continue my recovery in a sober living environment.
 I am now back together with my 4 year old daughter.
 I work at Soba Recovery Center in detox and residential.
 I have worked there for nearly two years.
 It still amazes me the way my life is today and I'm so grateful for Pay It Forward’s programs.
 I know their help played a huge role in not just staying sober but becoming a productive member of society.
 I get to help my community.
 Before, I would just take.
 Now I literally get to Pay It Forward.

-David went to inpatient treatment for drugs and alcohol abuse a broken man.
+David found himself in treatment for drug and alcohol abuse, broken and alone.
 Along with addiction he suffered from PTSD and anxiety, making his life even more unbearable.
-After completing treatment, he came to our twelve month long Next Right Step long term sober living dorm program.
-Today, nearly four years later, David serves as the Next Right Step Program Manager at Pay It Forward, where he helps those in recovery from drug and alcohol addiction with the love and care he was once given when he was in the program.
+After completing treatment, he came to our Next Right Step long term sober living program.
+Today, nearly five years later, David continues to helps those in recovery from drug and alcohol addiction with the love and care he was once given when he was in the program.

 The essence of Pay It Forward is PEOPLE HELPING PEOPLE.
 Providing critical housing help is made possible by the generosity of others.